 In case you’re not moving alone to another state, put the names of all family members that are moving with you.
 If you are moving with a family member that has a different last name, you will be required to get a separate form.

 Have in mind that you must also pay $1.05 for the verification fee, and you will need a debit or credit card for that.
 USPS uses your cards to verify your location information.
-But be careful, some scammers offer to switch your location for the significantly more amount of money.
+But be careful, some scammers offer to switch your location for a significantly more amount of money.

 Visit Your Local Post Office